cvraut/CS184c/week2/hw/README.md

 # I have produced 2 scripts to manipulate & use multiline fasta files.

+###Both python scripts are written to run in python3 only

 mult2single.py is a simple light script to convert a multiline fasta file to a single line fasta file.

 The way to properly use the script is to use stdin & stdout: